RyKells/PPP-Loan-Analysis/README.md

 | Footwear and Leather Goods Repair |               44.49%               |
 | Shellfish Fishing                 |               45.29%               |
 | Beauty Salons                     |               45.83%               |

+## Wrap-Up and Further Analysis:
+The sub $150k PPP loan dataset is quite extensive.
+I wish I could have dug a little bit deeper into the NAICS data to get a better idea of the underlying distribution of PPP money.
+I also would have liked to get a choropleth map together to examine various variables throughout the U.S. (either by state, city, or zip code).
+Additionally, pulling in population data would be interesting to see how things are broken down on a per capita basis.
+There are a lot of different ways to slice the data.